• Skip to primary navigation

 …the jade plants can be beneficial.

-It does not need a green thumb to successfully grow it.
+It does not need a green thumb to grow it successfully.

 Jade plants, like other succulents, have unique requirements.

-Jade plants require a variety of conditions, including adequate sunshine, temperature, soil, and water.
+Jade plants require various conditions, including adequate sunshine, temperature, soil, and water.

 Failure to meet these needs can lead to a slew of problems.